Chehmet/RandomSentenceQuran/readme.md

 ## Dark/Light theme
 ![](screenshots/p5.jpg)

-In case of any problems, feel free to text me
+In case of any problems, feel free to text me [in telegram](https://t.me/Chehmet)